Euscolosuchus: Classification

 Euscolosuchus is widely considered to be a pseudosuchian, the side of archosaur reptiles which are more closely related to crocodiles than to birds and other dinosaurs.
 It was originally described as a close relative of crocodylomorphs, a long-lasting pseudosuchian clade that includes living crocodilians.
 Other pseudosuchians initially thought to be closely related to crocodylomorphs include the lightly-built Gracilisuchus and possibly Erpetosuchus.
 More recently, the large carnivorous rauisuchids such as Postosuchus have been singled out as the closest relatives of crocodylomorphs, and some early crocodylomorphs (such as Carnufex and Redondavenator) were similarly large carnivores.

 In the midst of these interpretations of archosaur evolution, Euscolosuchus was left without clear affinities.
 Some compared it with Acaenasuchus, an equally ambiguous armored archosaur from the Chinle Formation.
 Acaenasuchus was generally considered a valid small aetosaur or juvenile fossils from an already established aetosaur genus.
-A 2020 redescription recoved Acaenasuchus and Euscolosuchus as sister taxa (each other's closest relative), and as members of the Aetosauriformes.
+A 2020 redescription recovered Acaenasuchus and Euscolosuchus as sister taxa (each other's closest relative), and as members of the Aetosauriformes.
 This means that they were not true aetosaurs, but were still related to them.
 The herbivorous archosaur Revueltosaurus was also placed as an aetosauriform, a result recovered by many previous analyses.